Optimizing a Polynomial Function on a Quantum Simulator: results

 We minimize the loss function, defined as

-where $W={w_{ij}}$ is a symmetric weight matrix can be used to code various supplementary information.
+where $W={w_{ij}}$ is a symmetric weight matrix that can be used to code various supplementary information.
 The purpose of this algorithm is to find the most suitable information visualization configuration.
 Now we map it to a quantum version.
-Firstly, the loss function is rewritten as\cite{Leeuw1988Convergence}
+First, the loss function is rewritten as\cite{1988-leeuw-MDS}

 where

 and